 Naturally, as a mum-to-be, your top priority is to ensure that your baby is safe all through your journey and one way to do this is by watching what you eat as you will not only be feeding yourself but also the child inside you.

 Bak kut teh is very heaty and this can be detrimental to your fetal growth, especially in the first trimester which is a very delicate period for you and your unborn child.

 From the moment you find out you are pregnant through the rest of the journey, there is a list of meals that you should eat the littlest proportion or generally avoid like a plague until you welcome your baby.
 No matter how much you crave them, the following should not be eaten;

 1. Pork Sausage

-Pork sausages and other sausages must be avoided by pregnant ladies.
-This is so because of the preservatives and high salt and fat content in pork sausages.
-There are also the risks of listeria and excessive weight gain to be put into consideration.
+Pregnant ladies must avoid pork sausages and other sausages.
+This is so because of pork sausages’ preservatives and high salt and fat content.
+The risks of listeria and excessive weight gain must be considered.

 2. High Mercury Seafood